SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 The last note is even more different, its longer and purple.

-> I hope I'm a good friend, I know she is.
+> I hope I'm a good friend.
+I know she is.
 >
 > I love her, but does she love me?